Three new sites added to Sioux City School District free grab-and-go lunch program

-SIOUX CITY -- The Sioux City Community School District has added three more sites in which students can received free, grab and go sack breakfast and lunches.
+SIOUX CITY -- The Sioux City Community School District has added three more sites where students can receive free grab-and-go sack breakfasts and lunches.

-Boys & Girls Home, 2101 Court St.; Cecelia Park, corner of Morningside Ave. and Indiana St., and Morningside Country Estates, 1331 S. Maple St.; will all be distributing meals from 12:35 - 1:15, Monday through Friday.
+Boys & Girls Home, 2101 Court St.; Cecelia Park, corner of Morningside Avenue and Indiana Street; and Morningside Country Estates, 1331 S. Maple St., will all be distributing meals from 12:35 to 1:15 p.m.
+Monday through Friday.

 As part of the Emergency COVID-19 Food Service Program to feed kids while schools are closed due to the pandemic, the school district is distributing free meals.
 All children ages 1-18 are eligible for the meal service.